w3c/wcag3/guidelines/groups/interactive-components/expected-behavior/consistent-control-location.md

 status: exploratory
 ---

-Where an :term[interactive component] with the same purpose is used across :term[pages]/:term[views], its visual position in the layout is maintained.
+Where an :term[interactive element] with the same purpose is used across :term[pages]/:term[views], its visual position in the layout is maintained.

 Except when: